Skip to Content

 ➤ If you are staying at Tulum Beach you are a little further away, so budget an extra 100 pesos.

-Taxis will leave you at the entrance of the park, but if you don’t want to walk you can ask the driver to wait for you to buy the ticket and drive you to the cenote (obviously with a surcharge), which is over 1 km away.
+Taxis will leave you at the entrance of the park.
+If you don’t want to walk you can ask the driver to wait while you buy the ticket, and then drive you to the cenote (obviously with a surcharge).
+The cenote is over 0.6 miles (1 km) away.

 Rent a Car in Tulum, Playa del Carmen, or Cancun